 The means to this end is closely allied to the conversion of the Jews Rom 11:15 and the exposure of the man of sin for what he is 2Th 2:3-12.

 Christ is building His church as the Temple of the Holy Ghost.
 It is growing and it will fill the whole Earth Dan 2:35 and Dan 7:27, so that the stage is set for the Millennial Advent in which Christ’s premillennial judgment puts down Satanic opposition Rev 20:1-3 and ushers in the Jewish Pleroma Rom 11:12.
 When the Jews convert to Christianity and Babylon is destroyed Rev 18:10, it will be manifest for all to see that Christ’s reign as King of kings has triumphed in the Earth Rev 11:15.
 This is not the end of human history – it is the beginning of the biblical Millennium Rev 20:2-6.

 This biblical Millennium Rev 20:2-6 is depicted as the new Jerusalem coming down from heaven Rev 21:2 as ‘the tabernacle of God with men, and He will dwell with them’, in a period of Earth-history so transformative that it is called ‘a new heaven and a new earth’ Rev 21:1.
 ‘God Himself shall be with them, and be their God’ Rev 21:3.
 God will dwell in this new Jerusalem – the last verse of Ezekiel’s prophecy, as the completion of the vision of Ezekiel’s temple-house, a house where God dwells because He is worshipped and served according to His will.The bibilical Millennium, the new Jerusalem, the new heaven and new earth Rev 20:2-Rev 21:2

 This is what Ezekiel’s temple-house depicts, something much grander and more God-honouring and meaningful than a physical building in earthly Jerusalem.
-Having built His temple-house through 2000 years of ungodly opposition, a great and lengthy tribulation indeed Mat 24:21, its completion secures that God will dwell in it for the lengthy biblical Millennium.
+Having built His temple-house through 2000 years of ungodly opposition, truly a lengthy and “great tribulation” Mat 24:21, its completion secures that God will dwell in it for the even longer biblical Millennium.